Ingleborough: The summit

 The summit is a broad plateau half a mile in circumference, slightly convex, higher to the north-west than to the south-east, and carpeted with dry turf.
 There is an Ordnance Survey trig point (number S. 5619) at the highest point, near the western corner.
-Just to the north is a well-built windshelter (cross-shaped to provide shelter whichever way the wind is blowing) with a view indicator or toposcope built into its centre.
+Just to the north is a well built windshelter (cross-shaped to provide shelter whichever way the wind is blowing) with a view indicator or toposcope built into its centre.
 Between them is a large cairn.
-At the point where the Ingleton path reaches the summit rim is an even larger cairn; this, remarkably, is the remains of a battlemented round tower (a hospice), built in 1830.
-The celebrations on the day of its opening ceremony became so alcoholic, however, that parts of it were thrown down there and then, the rest being destroyed later.
+At the point where the Ingleton path reaches the summit rim are remains of a battlemented round tower, built in 1830.

-Along the northern and eastern edges of the plateau are the tumbled remains of a wall, once believed to have been a Roman military camp but now known to be an Iron Age hill fort.
-For the view, which is far-reaching and superb, see here.
-The hill fort, which covers 15 acre and of which the defensive wall can still be seen although much robbed for stone, contains the remains of several hut circles.
-It is now thought that this was in fact Celtic, built by the Brigantes, the largest amalgamation of tribes in Iron Age Britain.
-The fort was known to the Romans as the Kings Fort.
-It may be that this was a base for Venutius after his 'divorce' from Cartimandua, the Brigantes Queen who was a supporter of the Roman invaders, unlike Venutius who led several rebellions.
-What we do know is that this fort was used all year, which was unusual for such a location, but at the time of the Romans the climate was much milder, the Romans for example cultivating grapes in Newcastle.
+The summit plateau is a Scheduled Monument classified as a 'large univallate hillfort' and a number of archaeological features are visible.
+These include the tumbled remains of a wall along its northern, eastern and southern edges and, scattered across the summit, some twenty ring-shaped stone mounds.
+The prevailing view is that these structures represent the ramparts and hut circles of an Iron Age hillfort though recent interpretations propose an earlier, possibly Bronze Age, origin and a ritualistic rather than domestic or defensive function.